MinaC4/End-to-End-DevOps-Project-using-OpenShift-ArgoCD-Kubernetes-Native-Services/README.md

 ## Summary

-This project demonstrates a real-world production-style **DevSecOps** system:
+This project is a demo not a real-world production:

 **GitHub** → Source of truth
 **Tekton** → CI engine